When Life Give You Lemons Make a Shaker Lemon Pie

 1 recipe for double crust pastry

-Slice the lemons as thin as possible, the thinner the better.
+Slice the lemons as thin, thin, thin, as possible–like paper–the thinner the better.
 Put them in a bowl with 2 cups of sugar.
-Mix with a spoon and let them sit overnight or atleast 6 hours.
+Mix with a spoon and let them sit overnight or at least 6 hours.

 In the morning, preheat the oven to 450F.